How Are COPD & Bronchitis Related?

 Children and adults who have bronchitis usually do not have severe complications.
 Older adults, on the other hand, may have trouble recovering or experience complications.

 A “chest cold” or short-term bronchitis is also known as acute bronchitis.
 Acute bronchitis has a limited duration and is typically caused by a cold or flu.
-Out of the two major types of bronchitis, acute bronchitis is more common. for acute bronchitis include exposure to allergens, pollutants, or pathogens.
+Out of the two major types of bronchitis, acute bronchitis is more common.
+Risk factors for acute bronchitis include exposure to allergens, pollutants, or pathogens.

 Every year, about 5% of the general population experiences a case of acute bronchitis, mostly during the flu season.
 The most common viruses responsible for acute bronchitis are the syncytial virus, parainfluenza, rhinovirus, and influenza virus A and B. Most of these cases often resolve on their own, without the use of any antibiotics or any need for medical treatments.